Code-Institute-Submissions/SuzanDewitz-Dogs-Training_FebResub/README.md

 ## Testing

 #### HTML

-     * They was an errors when passing through the official W3C validator resolved based on the output from the validation
+  * They were an error when passing through the official W3C validator resolved based on the output from the validation

 ![image](https://user-images.githubusercontent.com/114075332/203514331-6c9182fa-2992-4bc6-a091-64db1484e0a3.png)

 #### CSS
-     * They was an errors when passing through the official (Jigsaw) validator resolved based on the output from the validation
+  * They were an error when passing through the official (Jigsaw) validator resolved based on the output from the validation

 ![image](https://user-images.githubusercontent.com/114075332/203516737-e3c16fde-4369-4b68-8ef9-ebf3ce2fe08d.png)